grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 written in Go.
 There is also a separate Bolt db file called meta which stores the metadata, i.e. information about databases, retention policies, measurements, series, etc.

+I couldn't quite figure out the process for typical cluster operations
+- recovery from node failure or what happens (or should happen) when nodes are added to existing cluster, whether there is a way to decommission a node, etc. I think as of this writing this has not been fully implemented yet, and there is no documentation, but hopefully it's coming soon.